 As people move into adulthood, many find it difficult to develop new friendships.
 Time with friends—new and old—can often take a backseat to building a family, a career or other priorities.
 Whatever the reason, it can be difficult to make friends as an adult.

 If you’re looking for a place to make friends, consider taking an exercise or art class.
 Another great option is to begin volunteering at your favorite charity to meet like-minded people.

 If you’ve been wanting to start a new workout routine, signing up for a group exercise class, joining a running club or getting involved in any team sport is a great way to make new friends and stay motivated.
 Several studies show having a workout buddy or group of friends is key to staying committed to a long-term fitness schedule.
-The Priority Health Champions program with members throughout Michigan is proof of this.
 Many communities like the City of Grand Rapids are also offering a variety of outdoor workout classes this summer, at little or no cost.

 By investing in friendships, you’re investing in your health and wellbeing.
 Make a new friend or give an old one a call—your friend and your health will thank you.